 SUBSTITUTE MOTION: On motion by Board member Morton and seconded by O'Connell and carried by the following vote the Board moved to adopt the Legislative Agenda with change to the proposed position of the "Legislative Coordination Regarding FORA Transition Issues," to read "coordinate and seek support from State Legislature (17th State Senate District and 29th State Assembly District) to assure post-FORA funding for jurisdictions following FORA sunset on June 30, 2020 in compliance with Title 7.85 of the California Government Code entitled "Fort Ord Reuse Authority Act" and pursuing of a FORA extension for a reasonable period of time, but not for a date beyond June 2037."

 SUBSTITUTE MOTION PASSED UNANIMOUSLY

-9. PUBLIC COMMENT PERIOD - Public comment was opened and no comments were received.
+Public comment was opened, there were no comments received.

 Board member Lucius announced that this would be her last FORA Board meeting.